sharriet/code-together/tutorial-2/README.md

 ## Step 4: Plan

-+ Independently, think about what you might do differently another time, to make pairing and collaborating more effective
+&#10140; Independently, think about what you might do differently another time, to make pairing and collaborating more effective
-+ Record your personal reflections for your individual reflective report
-+ Plan our next pairing session!
+&#10140; Record your personal reflections for your individual reflective report &#10140; Plan your next pairing session!
-    - If you still have work to do on this user story, you might want to pair with the same person, or you could rotate pairs
+- Rotating pairs is recommended to maximise knowledge transfer
 - You should rotate pairs at least once on this coursework so you have had the opportunitity to experience pairing with different people

 ## Recommended reading